Founder of Bohen.

 You were a designer for French watchmaking industry.

 It was in the 90's.
 At that time, there were still a few big French manufacturers like "CGH Industries".
 But French industry thought the future of business and profit would be China and quartz movements .
-I was totally against this strategy and it cost me a lot.
+I was totally against this strategy and it costed me a job a few times.

 You defended the quality.